xSeanliux/xSeanliux.github.io/content/other/gulsmi.md

 ---
-title: "about"
-description: "all about me!"
+title: "*Gulsmi* - Hittite Typesetting! "

-draft: true
+draft: false
 ---

-# *Gulsmi* - Hittite Typesetting!

 The images were made by Prof. Shosted at UIUC - full credit goes to him. *Gulsmi* means "I write."